niplav/site/range_and_forecasting_accuracy.md

 to a small sample-size & randomness, as they don't really occur in the PredictionBook data.

-Otherwise, these plots look as expected: Most exponential fits go to randomness very quickly (i.e. from an expected Brier score of 0 to a Brier score of 0.25 in a short range), and some show longer horizons.
+Otherwise, these plots look as expected: Most exponential fits quickly go to randomness (i.e. from an expected Brier score of 0 to a Brier score of 0.25 in a short range), and some show longer horizons.

 Again, I don't quite know how to aggregate these, but I can calculate the expected horizons for the questions.